0Cynthia/users-system/README.md

   C:\Users\Ether> npm install
 ```

-creates a .env file in the root directory, and set `MONGODB_URI` to your mongodb connection string
+create a .env file in the root directory, and set `MONGODB_URI` to your mongodb connection string.
 import users.json to the database.
 It is located in `/src/config/users.json`

 **Note: all users in the users.json use "Password" as the password**